-Fresno Reservoir, located 12 miles northwest of Havre, was built in 1939 for irrigation purposes along the Milk River.
+Fresno Reservoir, located 12 miles northwest of Havre is a mainstem reservoir built in 1939 on the Milk River to function as an irrigation storage facility.
 Fresno is a highly fluctuating mainstem reservoir of 5,757 surface acres with a mean depth of 27 feet, and a maximum depth of 48 feet.
 Fresno was initially developed as a rainbow trout fishery in the 1940's and 50's, however an illegal introduction of northern pike in the 1940's resulted in a severe decline in the rainbow trout fishery.
-As a result, Fresno was developed as a warm-water fishery and walleye, yellow perch, crappie, largemouth bass, smallmouth bass, Lake Superior whitefish, emerald shiner, and spottail shiners were introduced.
+As a result, Fresno was developed as a warm-water fishery supporting walleye, yellow perch, crappie, largemouth bass, smallmouth bass, Lake Superior whitefish, emerald shiner, and spottail shiners.
 Over the years, kokanee salmon, brown trout, and rainbow trout have been introduced to supplement the fishery when walleye and northern pike populations were low.
+Fresno ranked 2nd behind Fort Peck Reservoir in the region for angler pressure in 2009/2010 (19,362 +/- 2,392 angler days; McFarland 2010).
+Fresno continues to build its reputation as one of the premiere walleye reservoirs in Montana.

-The fishery in Fresno has fluctuated throughout the years due to high fluctuations in water levels.
-On average, water levels in Fresno fluctuate 21.1 feet per year.
+The fishery in Fresno has fluctuated throughout the years largely due to high fluctuations in surface water levels.
+On average, water levels in Fresno fluctuate 21.1 feet per year with an annual water retention rate of 4 days (storage capacity (acre-feet)/average annual inflows (acre-feet)).
 The timing of this fluctuation greatly impacts the reproduction and survival of forage and sport fish.
-The fishery in Fresno was severely decreased in 2001 and 2002 when severe drought reduced the reservoir to 8% and 4% of storage capacity, respectively.
+The fishery in Fresno was severely impacted in 2001 and 2002 when severe drought reduced the reservoir to 8% and 4% of storage capacity, respectively.
 Forage fish populations were drastically reduced and abundance and condition of key sport fish was at an all time low.
-As a result, 170,000 pre-spawn adult yellow perch were introduced to increase population levels so that when water levels increased, forage fish populations could rebound.
+As a result, a supplemental plant of 170,000 pre-spawn adult yellow perch from Lake Mary Ronan was conducted from 2001-2004 to increase population levels.
+This management action was implemented so that when water levels increased, forage fish populations could rebound.
 In addition, 100,000 walleye fingerlings have been stocked annually since 2003.
+In 2011, 6,627 pre-spawn adult yellow perch were planted in Fresno because water levels were predicted to reach and surpass full pool elevations thus creating optimal spawning conditions.
+Yellow perch took advantage of the higher than normal water conditions and produced the highest year-class in 18 years when compared to historic summer seining results (Table 14).

 In 2004, water levels increased and flooded shoreline vegetation, allowing the successful spawning and recruitment of forage fishes.
-From 2005 to 2010, water levels remained high during spring spawning and early summer rearing allowing sport and forage fish populations to rebound.
+From 2005 to 2011, water levels remained high during spring spawning and early summer rearing allowing sport and forage fish populations to rebound to levels not seen before.
 The continued recovery of the fishery is dependent on maintaining water levels that will allow the successful spawning, recruitment, and overwintering of forage and sport fishes.